-A summary of the social risk areas in our audit is as follows:
+A summary of the risk areas in our audit is as follows:

-Child labour and young workers

-- Completeness of employee rosters and registration of young workers. - Policies and observed practices against child labour and on young workers, including a review of young workers' work requirements.

-Forced labour and disciplinary practices

-- Policies and observed practices against forced labour, physical punishment, discrimination, harassment & abuse. - Payment of deposits or debts to supplier or recruitment agency. - Any non-voluntary overtime work, ID card or passport confiscation or any physical containment of workers.

-Migrant workers

-- Recruitment practices, employment and living conditions. - Confiscation of the ID copy, legal certificate to work of foreign migrant worker.

-Freedom of Association

-- Right of employees to join or form trade unions and to bargain collectively. - Facilitation of means for independent and free association and bargaining, when right to freedom of association and collective bargaining is restricted under law.

-Wages and working hours

-- Timely payment of normal and overtime wages and meeting minimum wage standard, no Illegal or unreasonable wage deductions. - Sufficient rest hours and days, daily and monthly overtime controlled within legal requirements.

-Fire safety

-- Adequacy, availability and maintenance of fire extinguishers, fire alarm, emergency lights, emergency exits, training and evacuation plans in workers' language. - Dormitory located in a building separated from the workshops and warehouses.

-Safety and environment

-- Machine guarding, warning labels and procedures to operate equipment. - Protection from exposure to hazardous materials and provision of personal protective equipment.
+Risk area Key audit points Countries with increased risk Child labour and young worker Completeness of employee rosters and registration of young workers.
+Policies and observed practices against child labour and on young workers, including a review of young workers 'work requirements.
+India Forced labour and disciplinary practices Policies and observed practices against forced labour, physical punishment, discrimination, harassment &amp; abuse.
+Payment of deposits or debts to supplier or recruitment agency.
+Any non-voluntary overtime work, ID card or passport confiscation or any physical containment of workers.
+Malaysia, Taiwan, Thailand, China Migrant workers Recruitment practices, employment and living conditions.
+Confiscation of the ID card or passport/legal certificate to work of foreign migrant worker.
+Malaysia, Taiwan Freedom of Association Right of employees to join or form trade unions and to bargain collectively.
+Facilitation of means for independent and free association and bargaining, when right to freedom of association and collective bargaining is restricted under law.
+Wages and working hours Timely payment of normal and overtime wages and meeting minimum wage standard, no lilegal or unreasonable wage deductions.
+Sufficient rest hours and days, daily and monthly overtime controlled within legal requirements.
+Fire safety Adequacy, availability and maintenance of fire extinguishers, fire alarm, emergency lights, emergency exits, training and evacuation plans in workers' language.
+Dormitory located in a building separated from the workshops and warehouses.
+Safety and environment Machine guarding, warning labels and procedures to operate equipment.
+Protection from exposure to hazardous materials and provision of personal protective equipment.

-In 2022 we carried out 930 (2021: 754) audits of suppliers.
+In 2023 we carried out 1,022 (2022: 930) audits of suppliers.
 If our audits identify non-conformities against our standard (for example, instances of forced labour or overtime or wage violations) we work to resolve these quickly through indepth engagement with the supplier.
 If resolution is not possible within a reasonable time frame (usually six months) then we terminate the relationship.
-In 2022, we terminated relationships with 10 suppliers who failed to make enough progress.
+In 2023, we terminated relationships with 10 suppliers who failed to make enough progress.

 Where our ethical auditing teams have been unable to physically visit manufacturing sites, due to lockdowns and travel restrictions, they have used several remote auditing tools to ensure engagement on this important subject is maintained and that suppliers underwent the same level of screening despite the restrictions.
-The remote auditing tools include self-assessment questionnaires, telephone interviews and day-long video meetings where management teams are interviewed and records checked.
+The number of video audits has reduced significantly in 2023 as Covid-related restrictions have been lifted throughout Asia and other high-risk areas.
+No video audits are planned in 2024.